patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/brand-voice-and-tone.md

 In a business context, brand is the identity of a company that people recognize based on an emotional and psychological connection as well as factual information.

 All your UX copy should align with your company’s brand, contributing to a consistent and authentic experience across every content channel users interact with.
-To keep your UX copy aligned with your brand, consider style, voice, and tone:
+To keep your UX copy on-brand, consider style, voice, and tone:

 - **Style** is the way you use grammar, punctuation, and syntax.
 It’s influenced by how your words work together and what effect your writing has on the user.